openstack/openstack-manuals/doc/install-guide/source/horizon-install.rst

         .. end

-      * Allow your hosts to access the dashboard:
+      * In the Dashboard configuration section, allow your hosts to access
+        Dashboard:

         .. path /etc/openstack-dashboard/local_settings.py
         .. code-block:: python